nulligan/docker-hybrid/README.md

 ## Overview
 This collection of docker-compose files provides a collection of IRCd configurations and roles for establishing a reliable IRC network in which hubs are able to maintain adequate discretion from discovery and DDoS attacks which would have a negative impact on the network overall.
-It also provides client-access roles which discriminate against proxy and RBL blacklisted origins, but also provides a means in which access can be made available to these types of users without access becoming unmanageable.
+It also provides client-access roles which discriminate against proxy and RBL blacklisted hosts/networks, but also provides a means in which access can be made available to these types of users without access becoming unmanageable.
 There are three client access roles:

 - General (RBL discrimination, proxy scanning using HOPM, auto-kills, port 6667/6697.)
 While hopm and proxy scanners only solve 90% of the problem, a lot of it